manassharma07/CrysX_Demo_DFT_based_Embedding/README.md

 1. Choose from various basis sets, exchange-correlation, and kinetic energy density functionals.
 2. Choose from a template system or provide your own atomic coordinates.
 3. Use a supermolecular or monomolecular basis.
-4. Use density fitting (three-centered two-electron integrals)  or the traditional four-centered two-electron integrals.
+4. Use density fitting (three-centered two-electron integrals) or the traditional four-centered two-electron integrals for electron repulsion.
 5. Visualize the system.
 6. See the potential matrices, density matrices, molecular orbital energies, and a lot more information.